dosco/graphjin/docs/guide.md

 Configuration files can either be in YAML or JSON their names are derived from the `GO_ENV` variable, for example `GO_ENV=prod` will cause the `prod.yaml` config file to be used. or `GO_ENV=dev` will use the `dev.yaml`.
 A path to look for the config files in can be specified using the `-path <folder>` command line argument.

+We're tried to ensure that the config file is self documenting and easy to work with.

 ```yaml
 title: Super Graph Development
 host_port: 0.0.0.0:8080